Convertible Debt and Other Debt

-During 2020 we had signed various Merchant Agreements which were secured by second position rights to all customer receipts until the loan has been repaid in full and subject to interest rates ranging from 6% - 76%.
+During the years ended December 31, 2020 and 2019 we signed various Merchant Agreements which are secured by second position rights to all customer receipts until the loan has been repaid in full and subject to interest rates of 6% - 76%.
 As illustrated in the following table, under the terms of these agreements, we received the disclosed Purchase Price and agreed to repay the disclosed Purchase Amount, which is collected by the Merchant lenders at the disclosed Daily Payment Rate.

 The following table shows our Merchant Agreements as of December 31, 2019:

 We have accounted for the Merchant Agreements as loans under ASC 860 because while we provided rights to current and future receipts, we still had control over the receipts.
 The difference between the Purchase Amount and the Purchase Price is imputed interest that is recorded as interest expense when paid each day.

 We amortized $318,641 and $95,916 of debt discounts during the years ended December 31, 2020 and 2019, respectively for all non-convertible notes.
 The total unamortized discount for all non-convertible notes as of December 31, 2020 and 2019 was $0 and $1,769, respectively.